 Monnee Tong, a 29-year-old librarian in San Diego, bought two deals from Groupon (GRPN) in the past year — one for teeth cleaning and one for eyelash extensions.
 Before she could even redeem the vouchers for either of them, Tong got refunds for both services.
 The problem?
-Awful customer service when she tried to book the appointments.
+Awful customer service when she tried to book the appointments."Both places I spoke to made it seem like I was inconveniencing them for calling or emailing and asking for one," Tong said.
+The esthetician who offered the eyelash extension responded over email to an appointment request a couple of months ago, with a curt note saying she wasn't taking new clients until October.

 "I am done with Groupon and any other organization like it," Tong said.
 "I would rather pay the money to get better service and be treated like an actual customer instead of a nuisance.
 It's not worth it."